Augmentation

 Data types that are not recognized and cannot be resolved to a class-like name (class, interface, enum, etc.) will be ignored.

 Mots of these schema elements will be resolved in isolation.
-For example, nullable may be enfored by the OpenApi annotation while the actual data type may be resolved from the docklock (or type-hint).
+For example, nullable may be enforced by the OpenApi annotation while the actual data type may be resolved from the docblock (or type-hint).

 Summary and description